Getty Images/iStockphoto

 Simply turning off the hotspot and restarting the Android device can also resolve minor software glitches that could be affecting it.

-Supporting Android users who need to use hotspots as part of their jobs requires a bit of strategy and preparation to ensure that the service desk or other support staff have the knowledge and access to troubleshooting documentation to ensure they can help remote and hybrid workers with ease.
-It's also important to prepare users with some basic Android troubleshooting so they can better communicate with technical support and, better yet, resolve mobile hotspot issues on their own.
+Supporting Android users who need to use hotspots as part of their jobs requires a bit of strategy and preparation.
+Organizations must ensure that the service desk or other support staff have all the right knowledge and troubleshooting documentation to help remote and hybrid workers with ease.
+It's also important to prepare users with some basic Android troubleshooting.
+This should enable them to communicate with technical support more easily and, better yet, resolve mobile hotspot issues on their own.